 Characterizing the effects of early adversity on developing neurobiology during sensitive periods (i.e., infancy and adolescence).

-I am currently a Ph.D.
-Candidate in Psychology at Stanford University.
-My research has received funding from the National Science Foundation, the American Psychological Foundation, and the Stanford Institute for Social Sciences.
+I am currently a Postdoctoral Fellow at Tulane University and UT Austin.
+My research has received funding from the National Institute for Child Health and Human Development, the National Science Foundation, the American Psychological Foundation, and the Stanford Institute for Research in the Social Sciences.